rsun-as/MonoDevelopP4Addin/README.md

 ## Some quirky things to be aware of

+### Does not use MonoDevelop's built in source control subsystem
+Perforce's check-in/check-out stateful paradigm doesn't fit well with the way MonoDevelop thinks about Source Control.
+This AddIn instead deals w/ Perforce outside of that system.
+It also doesn't currently handle any notion of whether or not any given folder or file is actually IN a Perforce depot folder or not, and will try to operate on any edited file.
+The only way to disable this behavior currently is to disable the Addin.
+This may be annoying for developers using mixed source control providers on different projects for example.

 ### P4 setup.
 Some people have experienced issues with getting their commandline p4 setup functioning correctly.
 This does require it to be in your environment path.